 If you are operating a computerised accounts system then there will be a facility to enter the purchase invoice details to the supplier account.
 Post as much detail as you can: this will help if you need to trace an invoice, or find out how much a product costs when you reorder.

 If you are running a manual system, keep a list of all your supplier invoices received.
 You will need to record the following: Invoice Date, Supplier Name, Net Amount, VAT and Gross Amount.
 You may also require a short description to help you should you need to trace an invoice later on.

 If you total these up each month it will inform you of your total purchases for the month.

 To make finding an invoice easier to find, the best way to file supplier invoices in alphabetical order and then by invoice number order.
 If you file the newest invoices on the top, this will ensure that they are the easiest to find.

 Some accounts departments like to have two files for purchase invoices: one file for invoices paid and another for invoices outstanding.

-It is a legal requirement to keep all your purchase invoices.
-All your accounts records need to be kept for a minimum of six years from the year end date.
+It is a legal requirement to keep all your paperwork for a minimum of six years from the year end date.

 Return from Purchase Invoice to Bookkeeping Basics page.